Original-Research: DEMIRE AG (von NuWays AG): Buy

 dpa-AFX · Uhr

-^ Original-Research: DEMIRE AG - from NuWays AG 08.11.2024 / 09:07 CET/CEST Dissemination of a Research, transmitted by EQS News - a service of EQS Group AG.
+^ Original-Research: DEMIRE AG - from NuWays AG 12.11.2024 / 09:01 CET/CEST Dissemination of a Research, transmitted by EQS News - a service of EQS Group AG.
 The issuer is solely responsible for the content of this research.
-The result of this research does not constitute investment advice or an invitation to conclude certain stock exchange transactions. --------------------------------------------------------------------------- Classification of NuWays AG to DEMIRE AG Company Name: DEMIRE AG ISIN: DE000A0XFSF0 Reason for the research: Update Recommendation: Buy from: 08.11.2024 Target price: EUR 1.50 Target price on sight of: 12 months Last rating change: Analyst: Philipp Sennewald Rental income decreased due to smaller property portfolio, chg.
-Q3 rental income declined 20% yoy to EUR 15.2m (eNuW: EUR 16.0m), caused by the lower asset base following larger disposals as well as the deconsolidation of the Limes portfolio in July (eNuW: EUR 8.4m annual rental income).
-Despite a strong letting performance in the first nine months (+121% yoy) we also saw a decreasing like-for-like contractual rental income (-3.2%), which was mainly case by the increased vacancy rate of 14.7% (vs 13.1% at YE '23) following the insolvency of Mein Real in Querfurt.
-This was only partly offset by indexation effects concerning existing rental agreements.
-Yet, we also already saw a sequential improvement in the vacancy rate of 0.8pp in Q3.
-We regard the strong letting performance as a sign of operational strength as we observe a continuous weakness of the letting markets.
-On this basis, we also saw a 12% yoy FFO decrease to EUR 7.5m (eNuW: EUR 7.3m), driven by negative operating leverage which was only slightly offset by an improved rental margin.
-Yet, an improved FFO margin of 50% shows that DMRE is able to display strong operating performances despite the significantly lowered asset base.
-Against this backdrop, management confirmed the FY guidance targeting sales of EUR 64-66m (eNuWnew: EUR 66.1m) as well as a yoy decline in FFO (eNuWnew: EUR 28.4m vs EUR 36.7m in FY '23).
-Limes update.
-Following the insolvency of the Limes subsidiaries, management reiterated during the CC that it expects the assets to remain stable in value (eNuW: EUR 140m with 57% LTV).
-Hence, there could be upside to our estimates as we conservatively included a total loss for the company in our model.
-Disposal engine running.
-Following two larger disposals in Ulm and Leipzig, management confirmed in the CC that it expects 3 additional smaller deals to be closed until YE '24e as well as several assets do be disposed in FY '25e.
-Although it is hard to get a grip on the exact volume, management was confident to dispose assets with a volume of up to EUR 50m until YE '25e, which is however below our current estimate of EUR 99m (GAV).
+The result of this research does not constitute investment advice or an invitation to conclude certain stock exchange transactions. --------------------------------------------------------------------------- Classification of NuWays AG to DEMIRE AG Company Name: DEMIRE AG ISIN: DE000A0XFSF0 Reason for the research: Update Recommendation: Buy from: 12.11.2024 Target price: EUR 1.50 Target price on sight of: 12 months Last rating change: Analyst: Philipp Sennewald Refinancing finalized - Full focus on operations Yesterday, DMRE announced that the company had successfully the terms and maturity of its corporate bond in a procedure under the German Bond Act.
+This comes after in the beginning of September, bondholders representing more than 90% of the aggregate outstanding principal amount of the bond agreed to the amendment and extension of the bond.
+The technical implementation has now taken place and the bond under the new conditions is already tradeable again on the Luxembourg Stock Exchange.
+As agreed upon, DMRE repaid EUR 49.9m (10% of outstanding amount) at par on 22nd October.
+Further, the company repaid EUR 4.6m below par as part of a tender offer process.
+In addition to this, EUR 190.8 were also repurchased below par (76.25%) and cancelled following the communicated backstop agreement.
+On top of this, management aims to repurchase a further amount of EUR 1.3m on the basis of the backstop agreement soon.
+With this, DMRE already redeemed EUR 245.3m, reducing the outstanding volume to EUR 254m.
+In the process, the company made use of a shareholder loan by Apollo to the tune of EUR 92.9m.
+Mind you, the maturity of the bond was extended to 2027 at an increased interest rate of 5%.
+Yet, management is incentivized to reduce the volume further going forward, given penalty fees of 3% if the bond is not reduced by another EUR 50m until YE '25 as well as 2% if it has not been reduced by EUR 50m until YE '26.
+Moreover, a PIK interest of 3% will kick in starting FY '27.
+On this basis, we expect DMRE to dispose further assets in order to shore up liquidity.
+Management is confident to close 3 deals until YE '24 und dispose overall EUR 50m until FY '25e.
+Besides this, the company received positive news regarding the rating of its bond, which Moody's upgraded to Caa2 while changing the outlook to stable.
 The stock remains undervalued given the significant and, in our view, unjustified NAV discount of 73%.
-Hence, we reiterate BUY with an unchanged PT of EUR 1.50 based on NAV.
-You can download the research here: http://www.more-ir.de/d/31227.pdf For additional information visit our website: www.nuways-ag.com/research Contact for questions: NuWays AG - Equity Research Web: www.nuways-ag.com Email: research@nuways-ag.com LinkedIn: https://www.linkedin.com/company/nuwaysag Adresse: Mittelweg 16-17, 20148 Hamburg, Germany ++++++++++ Diese Meldung ist keine Anlageberatung oder Aufforderung zum Abschluss bestimmter Börsengeschäfte.
+Hence, we reiterate BUY with an unchanged PT of EUR 1.50 based on NAV. +++ For further information on the company's strategy following the refinancing, there will be a roundtable discussion with CFO Tim Brückner on Wednesday at 11:00 a.m. ( LINK) +++ You can download the research here: http://www.more-ir.de/d/31279.pdf For additional information visit our website: www.nuways-ag.com/research Contact for questions: NuWays AG - Equity Research Web: www.nuways-ag.com Email: research@nuways-ag.com LinkedIn: https://www.linkedin.com/company/nuwaysag Adresse: Mittelweg 16-17, 20148 Hamburg, Germany ++++++++++ Diese Meldung ist keine Anlageberatung oder Aufforderung zum Abschluss bestimmter Börsengeschäfte.
 Offenlegung möglicher Interessenskonflikte nach § 85 WpHG beim oben analysierten Unternehmen befinden sich in der vollständigen Analyse. ++++++++++ --------------------------------------------------------------------------- The EQS Distribution Services include Regulatory Announcements, Financial/Corporate News and Press Releases.
-Archive at www.eqs-news.com --------------------------------------------------------------------------- 2025451 08.11.2024 CET/CEST °
+Archive at www.eqs-news.com --------------------------------------------------------------------------- 2027521 12.11.2024 CET/CEST °